Sylviaani/TO-DO-APP/README.md

 This is my first time creating something like this, so of course there were a lot of technical issues encountered and resolved.

-i had a hard time initializing my FullCalendar; to get it to show on my website, to get it be accept click functions was even more harder.
+I had a hard time initializing my FullCalendar; to get it to show on my website, to get it to accept click functions was even more harder.
 But, after series of debugging and researching, it finally worked!.
 I think I nearly cried when it did 😢.
 This particular issue really took a toll on me, because what's a Calendar TO-DO App without a calendar?.
 Other challenges came up along the way but nothing compared to this.

 I'm truly excited for this project to be the next big thing!. 😃